-Taking care of your mind during this difficult time is incredibly important, whether you are isolating at home or staying home under the new rules it can be tough to keep routine, get outdoors and keep yourself busy.
+Taking care of your mind and body is incredibly important, and with Kent's rolling landscapes, coastal views and glorious gardens, we happen to think our little corner of the world is the perfect place to get outdoors, unwind and reconnect with nature.
 If you are able to, heading out into your local area is a great way to refresh yourself, yet if you aren’t there’s online courses for topics such as photography to keep your mind occupied and working efficiently.

 Please follow Government guidance and do not travel outside your local area, only visiting these places if you live close to them.

 The ancient parkland of Penshurst Place features some of the most beautiful countryside in the Weald of Kent, and with two walking trails open throughout the year you can take in the stunning views and vistas and relax in the company of nature.
 One of Visit England’s Top Ten Scenic Cycle Routes also passes through the Estate and is suitable for all abilities, so that the whole family can enjoy a scenic and healthy adventure together.
 Peace at Penshurst

 Sea and green in the Isle of Thanet

 With miles of coastline surrounding Thanet, locals are sure to have made the most of this during the lockdown as a favourite stroll spot.
 However it’s not just the beaches, but the promenades and the green spaces too, and while we can’t enjoy a guided tour, the self-guided walks are still available taking in Margate’s origins as a resort and Broadstairs’ vivid history.
 If a walk isn’t quite enough power output for you, then the 32 mile long circular Viking Coastal Trail is the one for you.
 It’s family friendly too, so it’s ideal whether it’s a post-school from home day clearing of the mind or a weekend jaunt.
 Coastal escapes